 genetic condition, Trisomy 9 Mosaicism and Maia.
 She is an Associate

 of the Chartered Institute of Personnel and Development.
-Michele is

 John is father of John who has Autism.
 John senior works in tour management and logistics in the music industry and has worked for some of the world’s best known artists.
 He has an MBA from Kingston University.